-Mr. Rosales stated they usually get three estimates for a project and asked if this is similar where they are getting the estimates for free.
-He said that they selected one and are only going to get one scope of work and asked if there are going to be options to choose from.
-Mr. James responded this firm was chosen and they will give information on designs, etc. and the County Board will choose, based on money available, what is the best option.
-He said they will pay for the study.
+146 Mr. Rosales stated they usually get three estimates for a project and asked if this is similar where they are getting 147 the estimates for free.
+He said that they selected one and are only going to get one scope of work and asked if there 148 are going to be options to choose from.
+Mr. James responded this firm was chosen and they will give information on 149 designs, etc. and the County Board will choose, based on money available, what is the best option.
+He said they will 150 pay for the study.
 He continued that the firm will then put out bids and get the numbers back to the County.
-Mr. James said this is just options and nothing has been decided.
-He said they will also be looking at the feasibility of using the downtown jail facility.
-Ms. Busey pointed out that a top ranked firm was selected pursuant to an RFQ, a scope of services and cost of those services will be negotiated and a contract with that firm to provide the services outlined in the RFQ.
-She noted it is only for the Sheriff's Master Planning services, not if they are going to use one item or another.
+Mr. 151 James said this is just options and nothing has been decided.
+He said they will also be looking at the feasibility of 152 using the downtown jail facility.
+Ms. Busey pointed out that a top ranked firm was selected pursuant to an RFQ, a 153 scope of services and cost of those services will be negotiated and a contract with that firm to provide the services 154 outlined in the RFQ.
+She noted it is only for the Sheriff's Master Planning services, not if they are going to use one 155 item or another.
 She said there will be no specifics, just what the needs are.
-Ms. Petrie commented that Mr. James considered they should talk to Mr. James and Mr. Quisenberry.
+Ms. Petrie commented that Mr. James implied this firm will do the work and wanted to know if the next step was an RFP.
+Ms. Busey said the next step after receiving the master plan is that Board will decide how it wants to proceed, which is not covered by this RFQ.
+Mr. Maxwell asked if they would have a not-to-exceed contract based on the scope of services agreed upon.
+Ms. Busey said she wasn't sure and recommended that if anyone had any concerns or issues that they wanted to be considered they should talk to Mr. James and Mr. Quisenberry.
 Mr. Kibler asked for confirmation that they have not spent a dime on this and that they have the July meeting to decide on spending money or not.
 Ms. Busey said that is correct.